keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 1. What is the intended purpose of the rule?
 2. What HTTP request components apply to the purpose of the rule?
-3. Do you already have rules targeting those request components that you can expand?
+3. Do you already have rules or rule groups targeting those request components that you can expand?
 Is that desirable?
 4. How can you define the purpose of the rule in a Boolean logic expression?
 5. Will the rule require nested statements under logical AND or OR rule statements?
 6. Are any transformations relevant to my input content type?